avanzosc/odoo-addons/purchase_partner_company/README.rst

 check there if your issue has already been reported.
 If you spotted it first, help us smash it by providing detailed and welcomed feedback.

+Do not contact contributors directly about support or help with technical issues.

 Credits
 =======

 Contributors
 ------------
 * Ana Juaristi <anajuaristi@avanzosc.es>
-* Adrian Revilla <adrianrevilla@avanzosc.es>
+* Adrian Revilla

-Do not contact contributors directly about support or help with technical issues.